Under scrutiny, Kaspersky Lab considers changes to U.S. subsidiary

 Kaspersky has repeatedly denied that it has ties to any government and said it would not help any government with cyber espionage.
 It said there is no evidence for accusations by U.S. officials and lawmakers that its antivirus software may be used to provide espionage services to the Kremlin.

-However, the company has not been able to shake off the allegations.
-Last week, Best Buy Co , the No.1 U.S. electronics retailer, said it was pulling Kaspersky Lab’s cyber security products from its shelves and website.
+The company, however, has not been able to shake the allegations.
+Last week, Best Buy Co, the No.1 U.S. electronics retailer, said it was pulling Kaspersky Lab’s cyber security products from its shelves and website.

 Citing two unidentified sources, The Bell, a Russian-language news outlet, said on Tuesday that Kaspersky Lab was considering closing its offices in Arlington, Virginia, a Washington suburb.